aryadasburma/miss-lily/README.md

 The display part of the simulator shows how the action will look when opened on a mobile phone or any other screen which supports Google Assistant when deployed.

-Now normally go with the flow and test the action. :)
+Now normally go with the flow and test the action. :) Ha

 ## Features and Screenshots